bart6114/scheduleR/README.md

 ## Issues, questions, feedback

 Create a new issue at [scheduleR's GitHub site](https://github.com/Bart6114/scheduleR/issues) or leave me a message at bartsmeets86 | at | gmail.com.

+## Changes

+- 2014-12-02: Added a "run once" button to test scheduled tasks